TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 ## Enviroments plannig

-I wrote an article how to do an Enviroments plannig, but here I want to outline some management hints
+I wrote an article how to do an Enviroments [performance](https://denistrunin.com/performanceD365-tierperf/), but here I want to outline some plannig hints.

-### Naming convention

-Microsoft provides 1 Tier2 enviroment as a part of the standard subscription.
-The biggest hint here - don't name this enviroment as UAT(User testing).
+Microsoft provides 1 Tier2 enviroment as a part of the standard D365FO subscription.
+The main hint here: don't name this enviroment as UAT or TEST.
 Instead It should be named as PrePROD(PP or PPN).

 The problem here if you have some issue that can't be replicated on DEV/TEST enviroment, it is likelly a data-related issue, and you need to create a database copy. **PROD** database can be copied to **PRE-PROD** only.
-If the enviroment is named as UAT it may create wrong feeling for some users that it is a test playground for their testing and when you try to do a restore they may complain that you deleted their important test cases.
+If the enviroment is named as UAT it may create wrong feeling for some users/managers that it is a test playground for their testing and when you try to do a restore they may complain that you deleted their important test cases.

 So I suggest a emphasize the fact that **PRE-PROD** enviroment can be restored from **PROD** anytime and it should not contain any valuable data.
-Also try to avoid the approval procedure for PRE-PROD refresh, a normal notification should be enough.
+Also try to avoid the approval procedure for PROD to PRE-PROD data refresh, just a notification should be enough.
+If the project involve development, the client need to have at least two Tier2 enviroments(one PreProd and one for user testing)

+For Development VMs: never use a standard Development configuration from LCS The default is 3HDD which gives you only 1500 IOPS total, that will be consumed by the Operation system itself.
+Everything will be slow.
+D8v5 with 15HDDs is [a better](https://denistrunin.com/devvm-perfv13) choise.

-### Proactive restore process
+## Proactive restore process

 For the first several days of GoLive, I suggest doing **PRE-PROD** refresh proactively every day e.g. at the end of the day.
 So All PRE-PROD data will be overwritten.
 This may create an issue for integrations and some external access as encrypted data will be not copied during the refresh.
-Create a document or an automation procedure that allow to restore these settings, the main criteria here - it should not require a lot of human time to run.
+Create a document or an automation procedure that allow to restore these settings, the main criteria here, it should not require a lot of human time to run.
 We used the following actions:

-1. Run the refresh from PROD procedure(for small DB It takes ~ 1h, also there are some rumors that it may work faster if you do a restore to a specific time)
+1. Run the refresh from PROD procedure(for small DB it takes ~ 1h)
 2. Run a script that adjusts test settings
-3. Run an export job from LCS
+3. Run an export job from LCS (that also takes at least 1h)

+So if something happens there is some chance that a developer can restore DB and start debugging in 1-2h need to restore a database and start

 ### Timings that are knows by the project team